AaronSadlerUK/Our.Umbraco.UmbNav/README.md

 ### Installation

-UmbNav-V8 will be available soon.
+UmbNav will be available soon.

 ## Umbraco Cloud Supported

-UmbNav-V8 fully supports Umbraco Cloud including the content synchroniser,it has been fully tested transferring and restoring between environments.
+UmbNav fully supports Umbraco Cloud including the content synchroniser,it has been fully tested transferring and restoring between environments.

 ### Integration

-UmbNav-V8 is designed to be as clean and simple for developers as it is for content editors.
+UmbNav is designed to be as clean and simple for developers as it is for content editors.

 ### Contribution guidelines